Don’t Get Caught in Air Duct Cleaning Scams!

 - Reseal and re-insulate any access holes made or used during the duct cleaning process so that the ducts remain airtight (remember, leaky ducts are among the leading causes of inefficiency in your HVAC system!).

 Air duct cleaning is not the “magic bullet” that will solve all of your indoor air quality and health issues.
 However, it is still important to have it done regularly.
-If you want air duct cleaning services Maryland or Washington, DC without the over-promises and under-delivery, call Michael Bonsby Heating & Air Conditioning today!
+If you want air duct cleaning services Maryland or Washington, DC without the over-promises and under-delivery, call Michael Bonsby HVAC & Plumbing today!